seananderson/fish600/data/README.md

 This folder contains data from the simulation analyses.
-Once added it should be treated as read-only and used by the various project groups.
+Once added, data in this folder should be treated as read-only and used by the various project group.